Childhood and Education Journey of Buzz Aldrin in Timeline

 1985: Joins University of North Dakota

-1985: Aldrin Resides in Los Angeles Area
+1985: Residence in Los Angeles area

-Since 1985, Aldrin has primarily resided in the Los Angeles area, including Beverly Hills and Laguna Beach.
+Since 1985, Buzz Aldrin has primarily resided in the Los Angeles area, including Beverly Hills and Laguna Beach.

-February 14, 1988: Aldrin Marries Lois Driggs Cannon
+February 14, 1988: Third Marriage to Lois Driggs Cannon

-1988: Legal Name Change to Buzz
+1988: Legal name change to Buzz

-1998: Visit to North Pole
+1998: Visit to the North Pole

 In 1998, Aldrin traveled to the North Pole.

-2004: Aldrin Appears at Rally for George W. Bush
+2004: Rally Appearance for George W. Bush

-2008: Aldrin Campaigns for Paul Rancatore
+2008: Campaigning for Paul Rancatore

 2009: Publication of "Magnificent Desolation"